-Vice Chairman of the Board of Directors of the Nuclear Threat Initiative; Member of the Supervisory Board of the International Luxembourg Forum; Founder and a Current Member of the Top Level Group of Parliamentarians for Nuclear Disarmament and Non-Proliferation; Chairman of the Board of Trustees and Directors of the European Leadership Network (former Secretary of State for Defence; Secretary of State for Scotland; Member of Parliament), Lord Browne of Ladyton (Great Britain)
+Vice Chairman of the Nuclear Threat Initiative, Founder and a Current Member of the Top Level Group of Parliamentarians for Nuclear Disarmament and Non-Proliferation, Chairman of the Board of Trustees and Directors of the European Leadership Network, Member of the Supervisory Board of the International Luxembourg Forum (former Secretary of State for Defense, Secretary of State for Scotland, Member of Parliament), Lord Browne of Ladyton (UK)

 Lord Browne of Ladyton (Des Browne) is a British Labour Party politician who was the Member of Parliament for Kilmarnock and Loudoun from 1997 to 2010.
 As a back-bencher, he served on the Northern Ireland Affairs and Public Administration Select Committees.
 In 1998, he became the Parliamentary Private Secretary (PPS) to Donald Dewar, Secretary of State for Scotland.

 In 2000, he became PPS to Adam Ingram, Minister of State for Northern Ireland.
 Subsequently, he served on the first Joint Committee on Human Rights.
 In 2001, he was appointed Parliamentary Under-Secretary of State for Northern Ireland.

 In 2003, Browne was promoted to Minister of State for Work at the Department for Work & Pensions and in 2004, he was appointed Minister for Immigration & Citizenship in the Home Office.
 Re-elected in 2005, he joined the Cabinet as Chief Secretary to the Treasury and was appointed to the Privy Council.